Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Potato 2.md

 **Make invisible ink with vitamin C solution and iodine** - Explain the use of iodine as an indicator using potatoes, paper and vitamin C solution!
 Potato game's chemist cousin.

-Last initially checked on  by  and double-checked on by
+Last initially checked on 2025-03-06 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->